|

 Signing in with your username and password.
 You will need to be online to do a Regular Sign In. |

-Resident |
+Resident / Patient |

-For the purpose of this user guide and to avoid any ambiguity, the term resident will be applied for anyone on which the PainChek® App may be used.
-Within an installation of the PainChek® App, users can select what terminology they would like to use patient, resident, consumer or client. |
+For the purpose of this user guide and to avoid any ambiguity, the terms resident and patient are used to refer to anyone on which the PainChek® App may be used.
+Within an installation of the PainChek® App, users can select their preferred terminology including patient, resident, consumer or client. |

 User |